traumst/shieldox/README.md

 ## Runnnig the app locally

-To start the app run `npm start`
+To start the app run `npm start`.
+This will launch the webserver.

-You should see `Server is listening on port 3000
-` displayed in the terminal window, signifying that local server is running and API shoud be available.

-To check functionality out you can use `index.html` located in the root folder or a tool like Postman.
+Go to [http://localhost:3000](http://localhost:3000) to see the basic index.html file.

 ## Tests